Advanced Open Water Diver

 Contact us to sign up for the Advanced Open Water Diver course and get your Adventures in Diving manual.
 The manual includes fifteen of the most popular Adventures Dives – including the required Deep and Underwater Navigation Adventure Dives, plus Boat, Night, Peak Performance Buoyancy, Underwater Naturalist and Wreck Adventure Dives.
 Your Participant Guide explains the experience, reviews the safety rules and skill techniques your dive professional will teach you and will assist in helping to select the three dives of your choice to complete your certification.

 In the PADI Advanced Open Water Diver course, you will use basic scuba equipment.
 You will also require a compass and a dive knife.
 You’ll learn to use specialized gear depending on the Adventure Dives you choose.
 Your PADI Instructor will explain the equipment that you need and may suggest additional gear, such as a dive light for night diving or a lift bag for search and recovery diving.

-PADI Adventures in Diving manual
+PADI Adventures in Diving eLearning code

 PADI Advanced Open Water certification card